israelias/resume-ux/README.md

 ##### Headings Map
 ___

-- Originated from a sectioning excercise, the headings map of index.html achieves several responsibilities:
+- Originated from a sectioning exercise, the headings map of index.html achieves several responsibilities:
     - a guiding principle for semantic HTML;
     - a direct reflection of the experienced hierarchy and order of content;
     - a represented feature of the side menu and serves as the interactive dashboard for landscape mode.